bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

     ## # … with 2,849 more rows, and 3 more variables: total_medals <dbl>,
     ## #   sport <fct>, country <chr>

-Note that `dplyr` functions never modify their input dataframes.
-If you want to save the result e.g., of the `select()`function, you need to use the assignment operator `<-` and either overwrite the original dataframe or create a new one.
+Note that `dplyr` functions never modify their input data frames.
+If you want to save the result e.g., of the `select()`function, you need to use the assignment operator `<-` and either overwrite the original data frame or create a new one.

-For instance, here the original dataframe remains unchanged:
+For instance, here the original data frame remains unchanged:

 ``` r
 select(athletes, birthdate, age)